 From here, if the return is more than three months late you’ll receive a £10 daily charge for up to 90 days – that’s £900 maximum.
 If you are six months late an additional £300 will be added or 5% of your tax liability; whichever is higher.
-For non-submitters who reach January 2014, another £300 or 5% will be slapped on.
+If you are 12 months late, another £300 or 5% will be slapped on.

-This gives a total potential penalty of £1,600 – even for those who have no tax to pay but still submit late.
+This gives a total potential penalty of at least £1,600 – even for those who have no tax to pay but still submit late.
 Needless to say, if your tax return is still sitting on your to do pile, get it done now!

 HMRC now takes a tougher approach to the tax return process.
 So if you have not yet filed but need to and have no credible excuse, you’ll really just have to cough up.

 But what counts as a credible – or to use HMRC’s language, reasonable – excuse in the eyes of the powers-that-be?